-The fiduciary net position increased by nearly \$1.3 billion over the previous fiscal year primarily due to investment gains of over \$1 billion.
+The fiduciary net position decreased by \$477 million over the previous fiscal year primarily due to investment losses of \$484 million before investment expenses.

-MERS' receivables consist chiefly of investment and employer contribution billings that settled in early 2018.
-Investment receivables are the bulk of the receivables for securities that were purchased in late 2017 and then cleared in the new year.
+The MERS receivables consist chiefly of investment and employer contribution billings that settled in early 2019.
+Investment receivables are the bulk of the receivables for securities that were purchased in late 2018 and then cleared in 2019.

-Combined employer and employee contributions increased slightly in 2017 due to an increase in the actuarial required employer contributions.
+Combined employer and employee contributions increased by \$166 million in 2018 due to an increase in extra voluntary employer contributions and an increase in the actuarial required employer contributions.

-MERS had capital assets, net of accumulated depreciation, of \$15.9 million.
-Of the total, \$8 million is software needed to run the pension administration and financial programs; \$870,000 is office furniture and equipment; and \$7 million is buildings and land.
+MERS had capital assets, net of accumulated depreciation, of \$18.2 million.
+Of the total, \$10.4 million is software needed to run the pension administration and financial programs; \$840,000 is office furniture and equipment; and \$7 million is buildings, leasehold improvements, and land.

 MERS has no long-term liabilities.
-The bulk of MERS' liabilities at year-end are related to investment purchases that did not settle until early 2018, accrued administrative and investment expenses, and securities' lending collateral.
+The bulk of MERS' liabilities at year-end are related to investment purchases that did not settle until early 2019, accrued administrative and investment expenses, and securities' lending collateral.